 - Jack Link’s Beef Jerky – Always a great snack no matter the situation, a true go to snack option

-- KIND Breakfast Bars – Another solid snack option and one that is pretty healthy as well that will give you some energy you’ll need for walking around the parks all day
+- KIND Breakfast Bars – Another solid snack option and one that is pretty healthy as well that will give you some energy you’ll need for walking around Disney World all day

 - Smartfood White Cheddar Popcorn – This is a healthy popcorn option that tastes amazing and you can throw these small bags in your park bag and eat them at your leisure.

-- Snack Factory Pretzel Crisps – Another solid snack option in the parks on the go
+- Snack Factory Pretzel Crisps – Another solid snack option to pack in your bag for while you’re on the go at Disney World

 Drinks & Coffee